 Main Street's financial statements are prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 For each of the periods presented herein, Main Street's consolidated financial statements include the accounts of MSCC and its consolidated subsidiaries.
-The Investment Portfolio, as used herein, refers to all of Main Street's investments in LMM portfolio companies, investments in Middle Market portfolio companies, Private Loan portfolio investments, Other Portfolio investments, and the investment in the External Investment Manager, but excludes all "Marketable securities and idle funds investments" (see Note C- Fair Value Hierarchy for Investment Portfolio and definitions for the terms Private Loan and Other Portfolio).
+The Investment Portfolio, as used herein, refers to all of Main Street's investments in LMM portfolio companies, investments in Middle Market portfolio companies, Private Loan portfolio investments, Other Portfolio investments, and the investment in the External Investment Manager, but excludes all "Marketable securities and idle funds investments" (see Note C-Fair Value Hierarchy for Investments and Debentures-Portfolio Composition-Investment Portfolio Composition for additional discussion of Main Street's Investment Portfolio and definitions for the terms Private Loan and Other Portfolio).
 "Marketable securities and idle funds investments" are classified as financial instruments and are reported separately on Main Street's consolidated balance sheets and consolidated schedules of investments due to the nature of such investments (see Note B.11.).
-Main Street's results of operations for the three and nine months ended September 30, 2016 and 2015, cash flows for the nine months ended September 30, 2016 and 2015, are presented on a consolidated basis.
+Main Street's results of operations for the three and nine months ended September 30, 2016 and 2015, and financial position as of September 30, 2016 and December 31, 2015, are presented on a consolidated basis.
 The effects of all intercompany transactions between Main Street and its consolidated subsidiaries have been eliminated in consolidation.